Various Johnson funds ensure that many veterans who come to Cornell to obtain an MBA at Johnson receive substantial support.

 GI Bill Assistance (Post 9/11 and Yellow Ribbon)

-Cornell University and Johnson have entered agreement with the U.S. Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the Post-9/11 educational benefit that further defrays the cost of higher education for military veterans.
+Cornell University and Johnson have entered agreement with the U.S. Department of Veterans Affairs (VA) to participate in the Yellow Ribbon Program, a supplement to the Post-9/11 educational benefit.
 Veterans eligible for VA benefits should contact their Veterans Administration regional office for eligibility.
-(Please note, if you are currently on active duty status and you are 100% Post 9/11 eligible, you will need to be released from active duty no later than August 1 to use the full VA benefit.
-Once you have obtained your certificate of eligibility letter from the VA, please forward to Johnson’s Financial Aid Office.)
-Cornell's Office of the University Registrar will process all forms.
-For further information, please visit the VA website.
+Once you have obtained your certificate of eligibility letter from the VA, please forward to Johnson’s Financial Aid Office.
+Cornell's Office of the University Registrar will process enrollment each term to the VA.
+For further information please visit the VA website at http://www.gibill.va.gov/ (Please note, if you are currently on active duty status and you are 100% Post 9/11 eligible, you will need to be released from active duty prior to the start of classes to use the Yellow Ribbon portion of your benefit for the fall term.)

 Peter and Stephanie Nolan Veterans Scholarship